gemerden/pycicle/README.md

 The parser constructor has three arguments:

-- `args` (default=None): the argument values to be parsed, `args` will be explained below,
+- `cmd_line` (str, default=""): the cmommand line to be parsed, `cmd_line` will be explained below,
-- `target` (default=None): the user callable to be called with the argument values when the parser is done, or when the 'run' button in the GUI is clicked.
+- `target` (callable, default=None): the user callable to be called with the argument values when the parser is done, or when the 'run' button in the GUI is clicked.
 When there is no target, arguments are parsed (validated), but nothin is run,
-- `use_gui`(default=True): if `use_gui` is True, and the parser is started with no arguments (so `args=None`), the GUI is started for the user to fill in the command line options.

 The parser can get arguments in 2 ways: from the command line and in the python file where it is initialized.
 When the parser is initialized in the python file, there are 4 ways: